Joseph Cotten: The Magnificent Ambersons (1942)

+Journey into Fear (1943)

-Cotten was cast in the Nazi-related thriller Journey into Fear (1943) based on the novel by Eric Ambler.
-It was originally scripted by Ben Hecht but Welles, who was supervising, disliked it, and he rewrote it with Cotten.
+Cotten was cast in the World War II spy thriller Journey into Fear (1943) based on the novel by Eric Ambler.
+It was originally scripted by Ben Hecht but Welles, who was supervising, disliked it, and rewrote it with Cotten.
 Released by RKO, the Mercury production was directed by Norman Foster.
-It was a collaborative effort due to the difficulties shooting the film and the pressures related to Welles's imminent departure to South America to begin work on It's All True.
+It was a collaborative effort due to the difficulties shooting the film and the pressures related to Welles' imminent departure to South America to begin work on It's All True.

-Alfred Hitchcock hired Cotten to play a charming serial killer in Shadow of a Doubt (1943).
+Alfred Hitchcock cast Cotten as a charming serial killer in Shadow of a Doubt (1943).
 It was made for Universal Pictures, for whom Cotten then appeared in Hers to Hold (1943), as Deanna Durbin's leading man.

-After Welles's return he and Cotten co-produced The Mercury Wonder Show for members of the U.S. armed services.
+After Welles's return, he and Cotten co-produced The Mercury Wonder Show for members of the U.S. armed services.
 Opening August 3, 1943, the all-star magic and variety show was presented in a tent at 9000 Cahuenga Boulevard in Hollywood.
 Featured were Welles (Orson the Magnificent), Cotten (Jo-Jo the Great), Rita Hayworth (forced to quit by Columbia Pictures boss Harry Cohn and replaced by Marlene Dietrich), Agnes Moorehead (Calliope Aggie) and others.
 Tickets were free to servicemen, and more than 48,000 of them had seen show by September 1943.

-David O. Selznick

 In late 1943, Cotten visited Welles's office and said that producer David O. Selznick wanted to make two or three films with him, but that he wanted him under his own contract.
 Welles then tore up Cotten's contract with Mercury Productions, saying, "He can do more for you than I can.
 Good luck!"
 Cotten signed a long-term deal with Selznick.

-Selznick loaned out Cotten and Ingrid Bergman to MGM for the thriller Gaslight (1944) which was a major hit.
-Selznick then put Cotten in a wartime drama Since You Went Away (1944) alongside Claudette Colbert, Jennifer Jones and Shirley Temple; it was another major success.
+Selznick loaned out Cotten and Ingrid Bergman to MGM for the thriller Gaslight (1944), which was a major hit.
+Selznick then put Cotten in the wartime drama Since You Went Away (1944) alongside Claudette Colbert, Jennifer Jones and Shirley Temple, which was another major success.

 Selznick followed this up by teaming Cotten with Ginger Rogers and Temple in I'll Be Seeing You (1945), another melodrama.
 Hal Wallis borrowed Cotten and Jones to make Love Letters (1945).
 Exhibitors voted him the 17th most popular star in the United States in 1945.
 Selznick used Cotten, Jennifer Jones and Gregory Peck in Duel in the Sun (1946), an epic Western that was hugely popular at the box office.

 Dore Schary, who had worked for Selznick, went to run RKO and hired Cotten for The Farmer's Daughter (1947), where he was Loretta Young's leading man.
 Cotten then made Portrait of Jennie (1948) for Selznick, co starring with Jones; Cotten played a melancholy artist who becomes obsessed with a girl who might have died many years before.
 His performance won Cotten the International Prize for Best Actor at the 1949 Venice International Film Festival.